gershnik/wsdd-native/README.md

 ### Ubuntu/Debian/Mint/Raspberry Pi

-Pre-built packages are available in a custom apt repository for systems newer than Ubuntu 20.04 (focal) or Debian 11 (bullseye).
+Pre-built packages are available in a custom apt repository for systems starting from Ubuntu 20.04 (focal) or Debian 11 (bullseye).
 Any Debian system based upon those or newer should work.

 Architectures supported: `amd64` (aka `x86_64`), `arm64` (aka `aarch64`) and `armhf`.